handeyeco/fun-with-midi/README.md

 In this article I'm going to talk a little about MIDI.

+## What we're doing

+We're going to use an Arduino and a simple MIDI out circuit for three sketches:

+1. To get things started, we'll run a sketch that makes sure all the buttons, potentiometers, and LEDs are working.
+2. Then we'll test our MIDI out circuit by making a vanilla MIDI CC controller that lets us pick a MIDI CC and a value for that CC.
+3. Finally we'll look at a more creative application of MIDI by making a random MIDI CC generator that can be used to turn boring synth patches into modular-like bleeps and bloops.

+Each sketch will build on the previous sketch so hopefully by then end you can take these ideas and build your own weird MIDI tool!

 ## What I'm using

 For these examples I'm using an Arduino Mega ($50; an Uno should work fine though) and the Sparkfun MIDI Shield ($24).
+Arduino is designed to be a beginner-friendly platform for people just getting into microcontrollers and shields are just circuits that are meant to extend the functionality of another circuit.

 If you want to follow along and have the cash, I highly recommend throwing some dough at both Arduino and Sparkfun - they contribute a lot to the DIY scene.
 However you can get equally far with a $10 Arduino knock-off and some common components.

 ## The circuit